Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Ergodicity

 \section{Ergodicity}

-We now prove the ergodicity of the Gauss map by first relating the cross-section $\CW$ studied in \S \ref{sec:markable} to geodesic flow on a quotient of $\Hyp$, and then to the Gauss map on the boundary.
+We now prove the ergodicity of the shift map by first relating the cross-section $\CW$ studied in \S \ref{sec:markable} to geodesic flow on a quotient of $\Hyp$, and then to the shift map on the boundary.
 We start by recalling the ergodicity result for geodesic flow.
 This section culminates in the ergodicity part of Theorem \ref{thm:main}.

 \begin{remark} All statements concerning ergodicity and measure will be made with respect to the relevant Hausdorff measure; depending on context this can be interpreted as Haar measure, surface measure, or Lebesgue measure.
 Because there are no surprises along the way, we will suppress discussion of the details. \end{remark}